 This is not as obvious as it might seem – making it easy is about timing and psychology as well as the design of satisfaction surveys and the process of collecting feedback.

 And that means ‘right’ from the customer’s point of view.

 To decide the best time to collect customer feedback, ask yourself the question “If I was the customer, when would I want to give feedback?”

-It's unlikely they would answer "Once a year" or "When the directors have asked for a customer satisfaction scores".
+It’s unlikely they would answer “Once a year” or “When the directors have decided they want to see a customer satisfaction scores”.